Skip to main content

 • Smart contracts: Nyx smart contracts on the Ethereum and Aztec blockchains (along with Aztec, Aave, and other smart contracts).
 These facilitate Nyx actions.

 • Nyx relayers: The relayer’s purpose is to monitor the Aztec network for certain events (messages), and then call the corresponding Ethereum contracts to finalize those message operations on Ethereum.
-One main benefit from this pattern is that the relayer is shown as the sender and there is no link to your Ethereum account that initiated the action in Nyx.
-Examples include depositing into, and withdrawing from Aave, which are anonymous actions you can take using Nyx.
+One main benefit from this pattern is that the relayer is shown as the sender and there is no link to your public account that approved the action in Nyx.
+Examples include depositing into, and redeeming from Aave, which are anonymous actions you can take using Nyx.

-The first five elements are shown in the image below.
-For a look at how smart contracts and relayers fit in, see our diagrams of how Nyx features work.
-As as example, Earn (Aave lending)
+The first five elements are shown in the images above.
+For a look at how smart contracts and relayers fit in, see our diagrams of how Nyx features work (e.g. private Earn)